 A vacancy on the EC created by the resignation, removal, or officer installation of a Regional Representative shall be filled by the affected Region before the next scheduled face-to-face meeting of the EC.
 The new Representative will serve out the duration of the vacated term.

-Filling a vacated Officer position
+Filling a vacated elected Officer position

 A vacancy created by the resignation or removal of an NLTAPA officer shall be filled immediately by "moving up" the next leader on the leadership track to fulfill the remainder of the vacated term of office.
 This officer shall then succeed himself or herself into the office for which he or she was originally scheduled.
 The President shall temporarily redistribute duties of the Vice-President position to the remaining members of the EC and contact the Nominating Committee to initiate the process for electing another Vice-President.

+ARTICLE 8 Cancellation of official NLTAPA Meetings

+In the event of a cancellation of Winter Business Meeting or NLTAPA Conference, all formal announcements and items requiring approval by the membership will be done virtually .
+All terms of office will take effect on the dates originally scheduled for that event.

-ARTICLE 8 Bylaws Amendments
+ARTICLE 9 Bylaws Amendments

-These bylaws may be amended at any time by affirmative vote of a majority of Active Center Members.
+These Bylaws may be amended at any time by affirmative vote of a majority of Active Center Members.
 Proposed amendments shall be submitted to all Center Members in writing 30 days prior to the vote to amend.
 The Secretary of NLTAPA shall administer voting procedures and inform the EC and the membership of the results of the vote within 7 days of the close of balloting.

-The NLTAPA Constitution and Bylaws shall be reviewed by the EC and amended at a maximum of 4 years.
+The NLTAPA Constitution and Bylaws shall be reviewed by the EC and amended at a maximum interval of 4 years.

-ARTICLE 9 Dissolution of NLTAPA
+ARTICLE 10 Dissolution of NLTAPA

-Upon a vote by a majority of Active Center Members to dissolve NLTAPA, the Treasurer shall first pay or make provisions to pay all outstanding liabilities of NLTAPA and then distribute any and all remaining assets of the organization equally among all Active Center Members that at the time of dissolution qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States internal revenue law.
+Upon a vote by a majority of Active Center Members to dissolve NLTAPA, the Treasurer shall first pay or make provisions to pay all outstanding liabilities of NLTAPA and then distribute any and all remaining assets of the organization equally among all Active Center Members that at the time of dissolution which qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States internal revenue law.

-Adopted by the NTLAPA Membership on July 22, 2014.
+Adopted by the NTLAPA Membership [Date TBD].

 This Constitution and Bylaws wholly replaces any Constitutions previously adopted.
 If any portion of this document is declared inconsistent with these Constitution and Bylaws, the rest of this document is deemed valid.